pompeiifreckles/Device-Drivers/Chapter_02/Readme.md

 # Building and Running Modules

 ## Kernel Modules vs Applications
-  most small and medium sized applications perform a single task from beginning to end\
+  Most small and medium sized applications perform a single task from beginning to end\
-  every kernel module just registers itself to serve future requests\
+  Every kernel module just registers itself to serve future requests\
-  not every application is event-driven but every kernel module is\
+  Not every application is event-driven but every kernel module is\
   Application that terminates can be lazy in releasing resources or avoid cleanup altogether\
-  the exit function of a module must carefully undo everything the init function built up\
+  The exit function of a module must carefully undo everything the init function built up\
-  difference in fault handling\
+  Difference in fault handling
    - a segmentation fault may be harmless during application development
    - a kernel fault kills the process atleast, if not the whole system Applications are laid out in virtual memory with a very large stack area\